Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Pros and cons of accrual-basis accounting

-Accrual-basis accounting also has potential advantages and disadvantages.
+Accrual-basis accounting also has advantages and drawbacks.

 Pros